meatball133/crystal/exercises/concept-wip/navigation-computer/.docs/instructions.md

 # Instructions

-The ESA (Exercism Space Agency) is at full speed at planning a new mission to Phobos, a moon of Mars.
+The ESA (Exercism Space Agency) is at full speed in planning a new mission to Phobos, a moon of Mars.
-The missions goal is to land a probe on the surface of Phobos and to send back data about the surface.
+The mission's goal is to land a probe on the surface of Phobos and to send back data about the surface.
 ESA has requested your help to build the navigation computer for the probe.
 The navigation computer has limited memory so we need to keep the memory usage as low as possible.
 Thereby we need to use the right data types.